Pondering The Dynamics Of Dividend Payments

 Use the dividend payback method to calculate the tipping point for an individual dividend stock.
 Or, for your dividend portfolio, make the calculations necessary to determine when you can achieve your tipping point and live off dividends.

 To repeat what I said at the start, these are just my definitions.
-And how I like to think about dividend investing over time.
+And how I like to think about the rules of dividend investing over time.

 Others may have a different view of what exactly the tipping point for dividend stocks is.
 And what it is not.